kstenerud/concise-encoding/cbe-specification.md

 | Elements     | The elements themselves                |
 | ...          | Possibly more chunks                   |

+The length in each chunk header is the byte length, not the element length.
+The total length of the array must be a multiple of the array element width.

-Element byte order is according to the element type (big endian for UUID, little endian for everything else).
+Element byte ordering is according to the element type (big endian for UUID, little endian for everything else).

 For integer types, the "sign" of the type determines whether the elements are signed or unsigned.
 "Negative" types are interpreted as signed (two's complement), and "positive" types are interpreted as unsigned.